Engee documentation

 Notebook

-System model of a single-target single-position radar system
+A system model of a single-position radar system with a single purpose

-This model demonstrates the operation of a simple single target single radar system.
+This model demonstrates the operation of a simple single-position radar system.

 The special feature of the model is that the radar transmitter and receiver do not contain an antenna array.
 Thus, the antenna is equivalent to a simple isotropic element.